wntrblm/nox/docs/cookbook.rst

 The kind of sessions that make you think "I didn't know you could do that!"

-This cookbook is intended to be a centralized, community-driven repository of awesome Nox sessions to act as a source of inspiration and a reference guide for nox's users.
+This cookbook is intended to be a centralized, community-driven repository of awesome Nox sessions to act as a source of inspiration and a reference guide for Nox's users.
 If you're doing something cool with Nox, why not add your session here?

 Contributing a Session